-At the start of 2020, the Company had eight members on its board of directors, with Avril Ronan as Chairperson.
-Three members stepped down in April 2020 after four years of service.
-The Company would like to acknowledge the support and dedication of those members: Professor Brian O'Neill, Fiona Conway and Ursula McMahon and thank them for their service.
-Ms. McMahon will remain on as Company Secretary and both Ms. Conway and Professor O'Neill will remain as Advisors to the Board.
-Geraldine Cashman was appointed as Treasurer in April 2020 and Mary Mitchell O'Connor and Orla McDermott joined the Board in October and December respectively.
+At the start of 2021, the Company had seven members on its board of directors, with Avril Ronan as Chairperson.
+Other Directors include: Geraldine Cashman as Treasurer, Derval Blehein, Professor Joe Carthy, John Fitzsimons, Mary Mitchell O'Connor and Mick Moran.
+Two new directors were appointed to the Board in 2021: Orla McDermott and Steve Kehoe.
 The Company is delighted to welcome these new members who bring a wealth of experience to the Board and thanks to all the members for their continued support and valued contributions.

-The Board normally meets on a quarterly basis but in 2020 as a result of the challenging circumstances, they met on five occasions.
-The Board are responsible for the strategic direction of the charity.
-The charity is run on a day to day basis by the chief executive officer, who is responsible for ensuring that the charity meets its long and short term aims and that the day to day operations run smoothly.
-The CEO and Head of Education and Innovation have delegated authority, within terms of delegation approved by the trustees, for operational matters including finance, employment and programme development.
+The Board normally meets on a quarterly basis but in 2021 they met on six occasions.
+The Board is responsible for the strategic direction of the charity.
+The charity is run on a day-to-day basis by the CEO, who is responsible for ensuring that the charity meets its long and short term aims and that the day-to-day operations run smoothly.
+The Senior Management Team has delegated authority, within terms of delegation approved by the trustees, for operational matters including finance, employment and programme development.